Redirect to: www.richardthedogtrainer.com

-Law of Correlation – The ability of an organism to adapt and evolve.
+Law of Correlation – 1.
+A mutual or reciprocal arrangement between two or more things.
+2. The extent of correspondence between the ordering of two variables.
+Correlation is positive or direct when two variable move in the same direction and negative or inverse when they move in opposite directions.
+For example, the ability of an organism to adapt and evolve.
 The correlation of an organism with its environment.
-For example animals living in a non-supportive environment and without sufficient food will either a) adapt, or b) become extinct.
+Animals living in a non-supportive environment and without sufficient food will either a) adapt, or b) become extinct.
 Unfortunately it also means that humans (usually those of lower socio-economic groups) will suffer the most as a result of famine, wars, earthquakes, flooding etc……………………

 life – Perhaps the most obvious criterion for life is being able to reproduce.
 If something is alive, then it must be able to produce copies of itself, which may or may not be identical.
 But this criterion is not sufficient on its own because crystals are able to grow and produce identical copies of themselves if placed in a salt solution.
 And no one would argue as to whether or not crystals are alive.